kevinjbts/sales_analysis/README.md

 To maximize return on advertising spend, Region & State are the best opportunities to focus future advertising spend on the best performers.

--The Top 10 States from this analysis each drove $30k in sales, and improved advertising in the states should be tested for higher ROI than other regions.
+The Top 10 States from this analysis each drove $30k in sales, and improved advertising in the states should be tested for higher ROI than other regions.
--The current dataset does not include data on repeat customers, demographic data, or sales channel - all of which could be additional factors to investigate for additional marketing optimization.
++The current dataset does not include data on repeat customers, demographic data, or sales channel - all of which could be additional factors to investigate for additional marketing optimization.
--Testing on our initial assumptions can be done in parallel with additional data collection.
++Testing on our initial assumptions can be done in parallel with additional data collection.
 The recommendation to NEWCO would be to allocate a higher percentage of advertising spend towards the top 10 states, while also running promotional campaigns customer wide for surveys to collect additional data.
 This survey data can also be leveraged to guide brand marketing activities (outside of performance marketing).